decodelabs/glitch/README.md

 ### Custom dumps
 You can customise how your own class instances are dumped by providing a <code>glitchInspect</code> method.
 The method takes a pre-initiated <code>entity</code> object and the active inspector.
+It is the responsibility of this method to add whatever data you would like to display to the <code>entity</code> object.

 ```php
 use DecodeLabs\Glitch\Inspectable;